cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/select.md

 ---
 The select component can have different shapes.
 Here is an example of a `rounded` select.
 :::doc-message{type="muted" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseSelect"} can be set in your `app.config.ts`.
+Default shape of all :doc-linker{to="BaseSelect"} can be set in your `.app/app.config.ts`.
 :::
 ::